-There are many script coverage buyer’s guides but I’ve never wanted to do one because I didn’t want to be part of the noise and bullshit that so many other script coverage services are churning out.
+There are many script coverage buyer’s guides but I’ve never wanted to do one because I didn’t want to be part of the noise and bullsh*t that so many other script coverage services are churning out.
 But man, after seeing SO MANY “Top 5 Script Coverage Services” articles which are just flat-out stupid wrong and self-dealing, I said to myself, “Self, let’s write a script coverage buyer’s guide that cuts through the crap, once and for all.”

-And quite often, it’s quite bad.
-Primarily because writing script coverage is a task with a very low bar to entry.
+But when it’s bad?
+Well, it can be bad.
+And quite often, it’s quite bad, primarily because writing script coverage has a very low bar to entry.
 Literally anybody with a pulse can do this.
-Just like anybody with a pulse can make tacos.
+Here are the only requirements to call yourself a script coverage service:

 A) Familiarity with how screenwriting and films and television work